 In these situations, elderly people need someone on-hand to guide them through this change in lifestyle and provide the reassurance they need.
 A live-in carer is someone trained to provide professional care 24 hours a day, 7 days a week.
 Whether it’s medication management, personal care or preparing meals, you’ll always have someone there to attend to your needs.

 To find out more about home care after hospital discharge, contact our team of friendly experts today.
-We can help you to find out more about your hospital discharge options, or to arrange a free care assessment.
+We can help you to find out more about your care options, or to arrange a free care assessment.